heathhenley/heathhenley.github.io/content/posts/the-fish-app.md

 ## Background
 This is not meant to be an ad for the product, though it's pretty cool and automatically getting fish weight / length relationships per species is something that you're into, get in touch with Todd at [MER Consultants](https://merconsultants.org/).

-The sampling platform consists of a "sample" - which is a package made up of a green board, scale, and a phone / camera.
+The sampling platform consists of a "sampler" - which is a package made up of a green board, scale, and a phone / camera.
 The idea is that as fish are pulled up, they're slid onto the scale, it stabilizes, grabs a picture and records the weight and then they're on to the next in only a few seconds.
-The software for with part of the system is an Android app in Kotlin that another dev is responsable for.
+The hardware interface and software for that part of the system is an Android app in Kotlin that another dev is responsable for.

 ![Picture of sampler system](/fish/sampler.jpg)